Quanda/Shelf/README.md

 ## Features
 * JSON Web Token (JWT) authentication supports registration and sign on
-* Manage User shelf directly using the API endpoints
+* Manage User shelf either through the client UI or programatically via API endpoints

 ## Using the API